https://cehc.ouhsc.edu/ Parent Page: Home id: -1 Active Page: Home id: 35286 Portal ID: 330

 What We Do

-The overall goal of the Children’s Environmental Health Center in the US Southern Great Plains is to reduce the risk of acute and chronic diseases from early childhood (ages 0-5) by partnering with stakeholders to identify and remediate environmental and psychosocial stressors, implementing targeted community-driven and data-driven interventions, and developing and disseminating practical, community-informed toolkits and materials to support ongoing prevention and promote long-term health improvements in early childhood settings across US Southern Great Plains
+The overall goal of the Children’s Environmental Health Center in the US Southern Great Plains is to reduce the risk of acute and chronic diseases from early childhood (ages 0-5) by partnering with collaborators to identify and remediate environmental and psychosocial stressors, implementing targeted community-driven and data-driven interventions, and developing and disseminating practical, community-informed toolkits and materials to support ongoing prevention and promote long-term health improvements in early childhood settings across US Southern Great Plains

 How We Serve